Camila-Falaschi/delivery_app/README.md

 After that on the root terminal (`~/delivery_app`) type:
 - `npm run db:reset` - It's going to execute the `Sequelize` scripts restoring the development database.
 - `npm run start` - Clean the 3000 and 3001 ports and start the aplication.

+The project was styled with the mobile first strategy, so for better visualization you can resize your screen to 360 x 800.

 ### Database
 #### Migrations and Seeders